 5. Multiple Functions

 A printer that not only copies and prints but also faxes, scans, binds and staples documents conserves energy and raw materials, compared to having separate devices.
 Choosing a multi-function printer also cuts down on e-waste at the end of its useful life, since there are fewer devices to discard.
-The United Nations University’s Global E-waste Monitor 2017 report found that 50 million tons of e-waste are generated worldwide each year.
+The United Nations University’s Global E-waste Monitor found that 50 million tons of e-waste are generated worldwide each year.
 Choosing a multi-function printer minimizes your contribution to that toll.